echogarden-project/echogarden/docs/Tasklist.md

 * Support filters

 ### CLI / New commands
-* `list-engines`: List available engines for a particular command, like `list-engines speak`
+* `speak-youtube`: To speak the subtitles of a YouTube video
 * `play-with-captions`: Preview captions in terminal
 * `play-with-timeline`: Preview timeline in terminal
 * `captions-to-text`, `captions-to-timeline`, `srt-to-vtt`, `vtt-to-srt`